 This is a tough situation, but you can improve your odds.
 Here’s how

-- Hire for the person, not the resume.
+- Hire for the person and their potential, not the resume.
 Too often, employers hire according to a checklist of technical skills rather than looking at core values and so-called soft skills—things like, integrity, professionalism, collaboration, and communication.
+These things are often essential, you can always train for the rest.

 - Build a standardized hiring process.
 If you don’t have one, you’re five times more likely to make a bad hire, according to a study by Brandon Hall Group and Glassdoor.
 A good process includes powerful tools for both HR and hiring managers—including standard interview questions, peer-to-peer evaluations, and more.

-- I If you have a consistent showing-the-ropes program, you can improve retention by 82%, according the same research cited above.
+- Design a welcoming and robust onboarding program.
+If you have a consistent showing-the-ropes program, you can improve retention by 82%, according the same research cited above.

 - Do a thorough background check.
 This service isn’t free, but it’ll save you money and heartache in the long run.